impulsado/wannaNotes/Writeups/HTB/Very Easy/Responder/00 - Responder.md

 Final URL: `page=../../../../../../../../windows/system32/drivers/etc/hosts`
 The file incluson was made possible thanks to `include()` method of php is being used by page parameter to load differents `.html` depending the lengague of the site.

+In the PHP configuration file php.ini , "allow_url_include" wrapper is set to "Off" by default, indicating that PHP does not load remote HTTP or FTP URLs to prevent remote file inclusion attacks.
+However, even if allow_url_include and allow_url_fopen are set to "Off", PHP will not prevent the loading of SMB URLs.

 # WinRM
 Windows-native built-in remote management protocol that basically uses Simple Object Access Protocol to interact with remote computers and servers, as well as Operating Systems and applications.